angr/angr-doc/docs/file_system.md

 ```

 Here's a nuance - you can't use SimFiles without a state attached, because reasons.
-You'll **never** have to do this in a real scenario (this operation happens automatically when you pass a SimFile into a constructor of the filesystem) but let's mock it up:
+You'll **never** have to do this in a real scenario (this operation happens automatically when you pass a SimFile into a constructor or the filesystem) but let's mock it up:

 ```python
 >>> proj = angr.Project('/bin/true')